powsybl/powsybl-optimizer/docs/optimizer/divisionOfCode.md

 - `dcopf.run`, `acopf_preprocessing.run` and `acopf.run` orchestrate the optimization and its post-processing.

-- `reactiveopfoutput.mod` exports result files if the execution of `reactiveopf.run` is successful.
+- `reactiveopfoutput.run` exports result files if the execution of `reactiveopf.run` is successful.
   See [Outputs](outputs.md#in-case-of-convergence).

 - `reactiveopfexit.run` contains the code executed when the process fails.
   Refer to section [8.2](outputs.md#in-case-of-inconsistency).

 - `reactiveopf.run` executes the AMPL process of OpenReac, calling the previous scripts.